-Even so, it's quiet, comfortable and also one of the most practical cars in the class.
+The CR-V is quiet, comfortable and also one of the most practical cars in the class.
 On top of that, the CR-V also has a stellar reputation for reliability; its predecessor was rated as the sixth most reliable to car to own in the 2018 Driver Power survey.
-Read our full review.

 While many manufacturers are turning towards hybrid technology for their compact executive cars, one company has been exploring the potential of combining petrol and electric propulsion for years: Lexus.